 One word: Data.

-The data that timesheets provide is analytics gold for any growing business.
+The data that timesheet software provides is analytics gold for any growing business.
 Timesheets tell you how long tasks take.
 That means you can see how much time is spent on tasks and how much time is left, based on the estimate that you are working to.
 None of that is likely news to you.

 However, assuming your team has adopted time sheets and is using them efficiently to record their time, you can start mining them for additional types of data.